 There’s also a tempo subdivision switch between eighth notes, dotted eighths and eight note triplets.
 There are footswitches for three presets plus a tap tempo switch as well.
 Around the back are stereo inputs and outputs, an expression pedal jack for real-time control of any parameter, a USB port, MIDI in-thru and a wireless button to connect with BIAS Pedal iPad via Bluetooth.

-BIAS Delay is completely workable as a standalone pedal: if you never ever plug it into a computer you can do a hell of a lot, from warm analogue delays to spacey-sounding modulated ones, and you can easily program and flip between presets.
+BIAS Delay is completely workable as a standalone pedal: if you never plug it into a computer you can do a hell of a lot, from warm analogue delays to spacey-sounding modulated ones, and you can easily program and flip between presets.
 If you’ve always been a bit programming-shy, this is a very worthwhile pedal to own.
-But if you live for deep editing, this is going to flip you out.
+Ah, but if you live for deep editing, this is going to flip you out.
 You can design your own custom delay pedal at component level, including things like saturation and analogue tone controls on the incoming signal, a virtual power source, and two graphic EQs to place at various points in the signal chain.
-Saturation and analogue-tone controls add density and girth to the Delay Stage’s input signal.
-Adjust your pedal’s virtual power source to deliver 18 volts for a relaxed, supple sound, or six volts.
-Use the Delay Stage’s treble and bass controls to shape the tone of only the delay signal from bright to midrange-y to bass-heavy.
-Two eight-band graphic EQs can be placed at various points along the signal chain.
-It’s insane just how deeply you can go into the editing stage.

 Hits and Misses